Family and Medical Leave (FMLA)

 When a staff member has proposed a leave, the supervisor is expected to notify the staff member, in writing, that the University is provisionally designating the leave as Family Medical Leave.

 If FMLA leave is based on a serious health condition, whether it involves the employee or a family member (parent, spouse/same-sex domestic partner or child), medical certification from a health care provider will be required.
 Failure to provide such certification may result in a delay of the employee's leave.
 Where the University requires an employee to provide a medical certification, that certification must be provided within twenty (20) calendar days of the University's request.
-Please contact your supervisor or the Division of Human Resources for available medical certification forms.
+Please contact your supervisor or the FMLA Administrator for available medical certification forms.
 Employees should be aware that the University may, under certain circumstances, require recertification of a medical condition.
 In addition, employees may be required to report on their intent to return to work.
 Whenever an employee learns of a change in the anticipated length of a FMLA leave, the employee must notify the University within two (2) business days of learning of such a change.

 If a leave request is based on a qualifying exigency due to active duty service or a call to active duty service, the employee may be required to provide a copy of the active duty order or other appropriate documentation, as well as certification and documentation from the employee containing information supporting the qualifying exigency.
 When leave is taken to care for a covered service member, the employee may be required to provide certification from an authorized health care provider.